“How do I study without getting distracted?” That’s a MAJOR concern for you, right?

 When you direct your attention to one and only one subject, it’s concentration.
 And when you watch the distractions (the thoughts) within your mind, that’s meditation.

-Meditation can help you experience silence and bliss.
+Meditation helps you experience silence and bliss.
 But that’s not what we’re after.
-Instead, we’re trying to improve our concentration to focus better on our studies because that’s our goal.
+We’re trying to improve our concentration to focus better on our studies.
+So stay away from meditation because meditation doesn’t work for everyone, anyway.

 4. Doing Everything in Your Head